 Kevin Flude and Sue Weir wrote this online virtual tour of the group’s museums in 2007.
 It serves as a very useful preview and visit planner: Culture 24 Medical Museums Trail.

-The Anaesthesia Heritage Centre offers a self-guided walk leaflet, which you can download the pdf here.
+The Anaesthesia Heritage Centre offers a self-guided circular walk here.
 This walk follows the development of modern anaesthesia in London and visits sites of importance as well as houses of famous anaesthetists such as John Snow and Joseph Clover.
-It finishes at the Anaesthesia Heritage Centre, which displays many objects illustrating and explaining the walk.
+It starts and finishes at the Anaesthesia Heritage Centre, which displays many objects illustrating and explaining the walk.